-Duplicate Course Marks (prior school year) -Respond in the Funding Event System (FES) December 31, 2011 -Submission of documentation for Duplicate Course Marks (prior school year) January 31, 2012 Resolution of Priority School Conflicts April 30, 2012 -Back-up documentation for Priority School Conflicts May 15, 2012 Course and Marks Submission or Modification to SCM (School Course Marks) -Term 1 June 30, 2012 -Term 2, 3, 4 November 15, 2012 Course Conflicts and Students Not Enrolled on the September Count Date -All Terms December 31, 2012
+Duplicate Course Marks (prior school year) - Respond in the Funding Event System (FES) December 31, 2013 -Submission of documentation for Duplicate Course Marks (prior school year) January 31, 2014 Adjustments/changes to Enrollment data and coding in PASI April 15, 2014 Resolution of Priority School Conflicts April 30, 2014 -Back-up documentation for Priority School Conflicts May 15, 2014 Course and Marks Submission or Modification to SCM (School Course Marks) -Term 1 June 30, 2014 -Term 2, 3, 4 October 30, 2014 Course Conflicts -All Terms December 31, 2014

-LEGEND: SF Ш School Finance Branch STB = Stakeholder Technology Branch FRA = Financial Reporting and BOSS = Business Operations and Accountability Branch Stakeholder Support Branch ZS II Zone Services Branches
+LEGEND: SF = School Finance Branch STB = Stakeholder Technology Branch FRA = Financial Reporting and BOSS = Business Operations and Accountability Branch Stakeholder Support Branch

-DELEGATION OF SIGNING AUTHORITY FORM 2011/2012 SCHOOL YEAR
+DELEGATION OF SIGNING AUTHORITY 2013/2014 SCHOOL YEAR

-This form is provided to allow the delegation of the Secretary-Treasurer's and/or Superintendent's signing authority to other individuals who are authorized by the board to sign Alberta Education funding applications on behalf of the Secretary-Treasurer/Superintendent.
+This form is provided to allow the delegation of the Secretary-Treasurer's/Treasurer's and/or Superintendent's/President's signing authority to other individuals who are authorized by the board to sign Alberta Education funding applications on behalf of the Secretary-Treasurer/Treasurer Superintendent/President.
 In order for the delegation of authority to continue, this form must be submitted each year - even if there are no additions or deletions.
+If this form is not submitted to School Finance, then only the Secretary-Treasurer/Treasurer and the Superintendent/President are authorized to sign on behalf of the school authority.

 School Authority Name:

 School Authority Code:

-,

 NAME(S) (Please Print) POSITION SIGNATURES

 CERTIFICATION

-I certify that the above listed individuals are approved by the board to sign Alberta Education funding application forms:
+I certify that the above listed in funding application forms: ndividuals are approved by th e board to sign Alberta Education

 Secretary - Tre asurer Date

-JUNIOR HIGH COURSES TAKEN BY SENIOR HIGH STUDENTS 2011/2012 SCHOOL YEAR
+JUNIOR HIGH COURSES TAKEN BY SENIOR HIGH STUDENTS 2013/2014 SCHOOL YEAR

-Name of School Jurisdiction or Private School: Authority Code: Name of School: School Code: NOTE: Sep arate forms are requ ired for each completion date and o category combination.
-COMPLETIO N DATE ☐ Septe ember 1 to March 1 ☐ March 2 to June 30 July 1 to (Summe August 3° r School C l Only) A - add D - delete Alberta Student Number (ASN) Name of Student (Alphabetical) Surname / Given Name(s) Course Name Credit Value Course Mark CERTIFICA ed on this form is correct.
-(Signature of f: Secretary-Treasurer/S uperintendent) (Signature of: Tea ncher/Principal) (I Date)
+Name of S chool Jurisdiction or Private School: Authority Code: Name of S chool: School Code: NOTE: Sep arate forms are requ ired for each completion date and c category combination.
+COMPLETIO N DATE ☐ Septe ember 1 to March 1 ☐ March 2 to June 30 July 1 to (Summe August 31 r School Or nly) A - add D - delete Alberta Student Number (ASN) Name of Student (Alphabetical) Surname / Given Name(s) Course Name Credit Value Course Mark CERTIFICA - TION I certify the information report ed on this form is correct.
+(Signature of f: Secretary-Treasurer/S uperintendent) (Signature of: Tea ncher/Principal) (l Date)

-FUNDED STUDENTS ATTENDING FIRST NATIONS SCHOOLS ON A RESERVE 2011/2012 SCHOOL YEAR erta Student Е irth da te ımber (ASN) Name of Student YY ММ DD Grade First Nations School
+FUNDED STUDENTS ATTENDING FIRST NATIONS SCHOOLS ON A RESERVE 2013/2014 SCHOOL YEAR erta Student Е irth da te ımber (ASN) Name of Student YY ММ DD Grade First Nations School